froxxon/Powershell/2Pint/readme.md

 #### Add-StifleRSubnet

-DESCRIPTION

-*Just another way of adding a new subnet to StifleR*

-EXAMPLE

-*Add-StiflerSubnet -Server server01 -SubnetID 172.10.10.0 -VPN $true* *Creates a new subnet with the SubnetID of 172.10.10.0 and classes it as a VPN subnet*
+Creates a new subnet with the SubnetID of 172.10.10.0 and classes it as a VPN subnet

+*Add-StiflerSubnet -Server server01 -SubnetID 172.10.10.0 -VPN $true*

 #### Set-StifleRBITSJob